 Haim Sherrf is an Israeli-Canadian artist, born in Beersheva, Israel.

 At an early age, he won a children's art competition sponsored by the French magazine Paris Match..
 Later, as a teenager, his artwork was

 exhibited in art galleries throughout the world.

-for the jails in Quebec and a rabbi at "Jewish Hope" a hospital for the seniors in Montreal.
 He is the Artistic Director of ArtExpo Montreal amongst other projects.
 His work today is also greatly influenced by the teachings of Hasidism; In his own words: "Chassidut teaches us that a man is an intermediary between G-dliness and this world.
 Therefore, he has to use his natural-given talents to connect the two."